 Mary A. Shiraef

 Mary A. Shiraef is a graduate student in political theory and comparative politics.
-Her current work examines how group identities are constructed from history and how the content of these collective memories shape groups’ participation in politics.
-She is completing ongoing field research in Greece, exploring both its internal and external crises.
+Her current work examines how group identities are constructed and how the content of collective memories shape groups’ participation in politics.
+She is completing ongoing field research in Greece, and currently designing a nation-wide survey on civic participation, public protest and identity-building.

-Mary has a Master’s degree in International Relations from the University of St Andrews where she wrote on the structure of Platonic dialogue and Aristotle’s concept of phronesis as resources for thinking about modern democracy and cross-cultural politics.
-Following the completion of her B.A. in Political Science from Emory University, she taught History, Politics and Literature to Indian high school students near Bangalore at the Shanti Bhavan Children’s Project, a school designed to lift children born into the Dalits caste out of poverty.
-The school was recently featured in the Netflix docuseries called Daughters of Destiny.
+Mary has a Master’s degree in International Relations from the University of St Andrews where she focused on International Political Theory and studied under Nicholas Rengger.
+Following the completion of her B.A. in Political Science from Emory University, she taught History, Economics and Politics to Indian high school students near Bangalore at the Shanti Bhavan Children’s Project, a school designed to lift children born into the Dalits caste out of poverty.
+Several of her former students were recently featured in the Netflix docu-series, Daughters of Destiny, showcasing their stories and recent college and career achievements.